Does your grocery budget seem out of control? These tips will help you save money on groceries so you’ll have more to spend on other things.

 I actually like grocery shopping…when I’m alone!
 When the kids are in tow, it’s a completely different story.
 They beg for something new in every aisle…often something they’ve wanted “their whole life”!
 I try to stand strong but sometimes it’s easier just to give in, which of course leads to spending more money.
 It makes life so much easier, and is better for your grocery budget, to just leave them behind with dad.

 9. Buy store brands

-I buy a lot of store brands and most of the time can’t even tell the difference.
-If you do buy the store brand and don’t like it, just return it and they’ll give you your money back.
+I buy plenty of store brands and most of the time can’t even tell the difference.
+If you do buy the store brand and don’t like it, usually you can just return it and get your money back.